Is Twitch Safe For Kids? | Carrots & Cake

 So how safe is Twitch for kids?
 Well, that depends on a few factors.
 First of all, most of the content on Twitch is appropriate for all ages.
 However, there is a small amount of M-rated content that can be found on the site.
 If you're concerned about your child being exposed to this type of content, you can always create a parent account and then use the parental controls to filter out the M-rated content.

-It's no secret that Twitch has become a hugely popular live streaming service, with millions of users tuning in to watch their favorite video game streamers every day.
-But what about Twitch and kids?
-Just how popular is this live streaming platform with younger audiences?
+It's no secret that Twitch has become a hugely popular live-streaming service, with millions of users tuning in to watch their favorite video game streamers every day.
+Just how popular is this live-streaming platform with younger audiences?

 A recent study found that Twitch is the third most popular online gaming service among kids aged 13-17, behind only YouTube and Netflix.
 This is likely due to the fact that Twitch offers a wide variety of content for viewers to enjoy, including e-sports competitions, music broadcasts, creative content, and "in real life" streams.

-While Twitch can be a great way for kids to connect with their favorite gamers and enjoy some entertaining content, there are also some things that parents need to be aware of.
+While it can be a great way for kids to connect with their favorite gamers and enjoy some entertaining content, there are also some things that parents need to be aware of.

 For example, many Twitch streams contain mature or explicit content which may not be suitable for younger viewers.
-In addition, there is also the potential for young viewers to be exposed to online predators through the chat function on Twitch.
+In addition, there is also the potential for young viewers to be exposed to online predators through the chat function.

-Therefore, it is important for parents to monitor their child's activity on Twitch and make sure they are only viewing appropriate content.
-If you're unsure about what your child is watching on Twitch, you can always reach out to the service's customer support team for help.
+Therefore, it is important for parents to monitor their child's activity and make sure they are only viewing appropriate content.
+If you're unsure about what your child is watching, you can always reach out to the service's customer support team for help.

-One of the most popular features of Twitch is the chat function, which allows viewers to interact with each other in real time.
+One of the most popular features is the chat function, which allows viewers to interact with each other in real-time.
 However, this can also be a dangerous feature, as it gives predators the opportunity to groom children for sexual purposes.

 There have been several reported cases of kids being groomed for sex by predators on Twitch, so it's important for parents to be aware of this risk.
-If your child is using the chat function on Twitch, make sure you know who they are talking to and that you trust those people.
+If your child is using the chat function, make sure you know who they are talking to and that you trust those people.

-You can also set up parental controls on Twitch which will help to filter out inappropriate content and chats.
+You can also set up parental controls, which will help to filter out inappropriate content and chats.
 To do this, simply go to your account settings and select the "Parental Controls" option.

-In order to create a Twitch account, users must be at least 13 years old.
+In order to create an account, users must be at least 13 years old.
 However, there is no age verification process in place, so it's easy for kids to lie about their age and create an account.

 This means that even if your child is under the age of 13, they can still access Twitch and all of its content.
 Therefore, it's important to be aware of what your child is doing on the platform and to make sure they are only viewing appropriate content.